THE FIRES OF POMPEII

 "Ahh – steady," he put his hands on her shoulders, easing her back down onto the palette.
 "Give the stitches time to fuse."

 "Doc...Doctor, what happened?" she winced, remembering what had happened before the dream with a shudder.
 Flying through the air.
 No, before that.
 Vesuvius erupting.
-But, they hadn't caused it.
+But, they hadn't done it.

 "You took a fairly serious crack to the noggin', that's what happened," the Doctor dismissed the weight of Rose's question, running his fingers lightly in a line over the side of her head, above her right ear, inspecting.